WDavidX/OS/browser2/README.md

 * PURPOSE
 The lab 2 aims to deisgn a multi-process broswer program.
 It has a master controller tab in which the related management operatiions are performed, incuding creating a new tab, entering new URL address and specifiyng which tab will be used to render the URL.
+All websites are rendered by different processes in different windows.

 * Compiling
 Before compiling the the source code, please make sure the related libraries are installed on the host.
 For example, for Ubuntu, please install the libgtc, libwebkit and libwebkitgit libraries using apt-get.
 The versions may vary somehow from systems to systems.
 A sample compiling is performed on kh4250-01.